 I live between India and Notting Hill.
 So my go to meeting spot in Jaipur would be the ex-pat hang out Bar Palladio, which is a gorgeous restaurant, bar in a Palace in Jaipur.
 In London it would be one of the cafes on Westbourne Grove.

 How would you describe your customer base?

 Discerning and well travelled, who appreciate beautiful handmade product which is unique, has a story and a luxe-bohemian sensibility.
-They want to buy into the lifestyle that the jewellery represents of glamour, exoticism, romance, history and fine-craftsmanship as well as the piece of jewellery itself.
+They want to buy into the lifestyle that the jewelry represents of glamour, exoticism, romance, history and fine-craftsmanship as well as the piece of jewelry itself.

 Is there anyone you would love to see wearing your designs?